A19 road: Selby–Thirsk

 The £5 million 5 mi Riccall and Barlby bypass opened in October 1987.
 This improved junctions with the A63 (Howden) and A163 (Holme-on-Spalding-Moor).
 The A63 and A19 meet at a roundabout near a large pickle factory.
-It heads towards Riccall where the road is much straighter after the bypass; it is following what was the East Coast Main Line before the Selby Diversion was built.
+The A19 heads towards Riccall, following what was the East Coast Main Line before the Selby Diversion was built.
 Where the road leaves the old railway, the Trans Pennine Trail follows along the old track.
-At Escrick, it enters the Vale of York, and passes the BP York Road Garage, the Parsonage Hotel and the church of St Helen.
+At Escrick, the road enters the Vale of York, and passes the BP York Road Garage, the Parsonage Hotel and St Helen's Church.
 Next is Deighton, passing the White Swan Inn, then it heads towards Crockey Hill.
 It meets the A64 near the headquarters of Persimmon plc.

-The York Northern By-Pass as the A1237 is a substitute for the A19 through York – this road is poorly engineered and has frequent roundabouts.
-The A19 still goes through York, beginning with the Fulford Interchange with the A64 close to a shopping centre, then Fulford, meeting the B1222 and passing St Oswald's church.
-It crosses the East Coast Main Line and passes through Clifton and Rawcliffe.
-North of York, the road passes the Riverside Farm pub, then goes through Skelton as Shipton Road passing the Blacksmith's Arms and Ramada York Hotel.
-It re-enters North Yorkshire and the district of Hambleton and goes straight through the middle of Shipton by Beningbrough as Main Street.
-It passes the Sidings Hotel, Dawnay Arms and the Holy Evangelists church.
-Leaving the village it passes a garage on the left; on 25 July 2004 Mark Hobson was caught by the police here.

-There is a left turn for Tollerton and goes through Tollerton Forest.
-Heading northward the section between York and Thirsk was not helped much by the opening of the £5 million 3 mi Easingwold Bypass in November 1994, as the road remained single carriageway, starting at a roundabout.
+The York Northern By-Pass (A1237) is a substitute for the A19 through York.
+There road makes a left turn for Tollerton and goes through Tollerton Forest.
+Heading northward, the section between York and Thirsk was not helped much by the opening of the £5 million 3 mi Easingwold Bypass in November 1994, as the road remained single carriageway, starting at a roundabout.
 There is a left turn for Raskelf.
-Here it passes the Black Bull pub.
-There is the small dwelling of Birdforth with a roadside cafe and crossroads for Hutton Sessay and Carlton Husthwaite.
-It crosses the Thirkleby Beck near Great Thirkleby.
-It meets the A168 from the south, and the old route through Thirsk is now the A170 then the A61.
+It meets the A168 from the south, and the old route through Thirsk is now the A170, then the A61.
 The bypass meets the A61 and A168 (for Northallerton) at a junction near South Kilvington.